Top 10 longest-running musicals currently in London's West End

 Opened 19th October 1999

-The Lion King tickets are on sale now.
+Book The Lion King tickets on London Theatre.

 Opened 27th September 2006

 Based on the 1995 novel Wicked: The Life and Times of the Wicked Witch of the West, Wicked tells the story of witches Elphaba and Glinda who enrol at Shiz University.
 The musical phenomenon opened at the Apollo Victoria Theatre in 2006 following three successful years on Broadway.
 So successful, in fact, that in March 2016 it joined The Lion King and The Phantom of the Opera as the only Broadway shows to surpass $1 billion in total revenue.
 Fans love to see different actors take on the two lead roles (cast changes are must-see performances for die-hard fans), and the names who have donned the black hat include Louise Dearman, Willemijn Verkaik, Rachel Tucker, Idina Menzel and Kerry Ellis.